opensearch-project/project-website/_posts/2026-02-01-skip-index-based-aggregation-optimizations.md

 - The query requires full index scans without any range constraints
 - The field has very low cardinality (few unique values)

-Even in these cases, skiplist doesn't hurt performance—it simply falls back to traditional document-by-document processing when bulk operations aren't possible.
+Even in these cases, skiplist doesn't hurt performance, it simply falls back to traditional document-by-document processing when bulk operations aren't possible.

 ## Real-World Benefits